How Do I Accept And Integrate Payments In An Online Store?

 3. Merchant Account

-A merchant account is basically an account that allows merchants to accept the payments made by the respective customers through their credit or debit cards while paying for a particular product or service.
+The best merchant accounts, basically account that allows merchants to accept the payments made by the respective customers through their credit or debit cards while paying for a particular product or service.

 How does Online Payment work?